Adam4lexander/Spoke/Docs/Core/00_SpokeRuntime.md

 dock.Drop("key"); // Will print: Docked epoch detached
 ```

-> If you `Dock.Call()` and re-use the key of an existing docked epoch, that existing epoch will first be attached.
+> If you `Dock.Call()` and re-use the key of an existing docked epoch, that existing epoch will first be detached.
 Before the new one is attached.

 Docks are dynamic containers for epochs.
 They're very often used for event handlers.
 For example, say you have an event that triggers when an enemy is nearby, and you want to attach an epoch to track that enemy.
 You would need to use a dock.
 Because the event would have been triggered outside the parents mutation window.